leleliu008/ndk-pkg/README.md

 If a ndk-pkg formula repository is `disabled`, which means ndk-pkg would not search formulas in this formula repository.

-## ndk-pkg offical formula repository
+## ndk-pkg official formula repository

-ndk-pkg offical formula repository is hosted at <https://github.com/leleliu008/ndk-pkg-formula-repository-offical-core>
+ndk-pkg official formula repository is hosted at <https://github.com/leleliu008/ndk-pkg-formula-repository-official-core>

-ndk-pkg offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `ndk-pkg update` command.
+ndk-pkg official formula repository would be automatically fetched to local cache as name `official-core` when you run `ndk-pkg update` command.

-**Note:** If you find that a package is not in ndk-pkg offical formula repository yet, PR is welcomed.
+**Note:** If you find that a package is not in ndk-pkg official formula repository yet, PR is welcomed.

 ## Using my prefab aars that have been published to GitHub-Hosted Maven Repository alongside with Android Gradle Plugin